 The agenda for each meeting includes a mixer activity, updates on activities, opportunities to establish committees to work on specific projects (Harvest Fest, fundraisers, family events, etc.).
-Child care is provided and meetings are scheduled on Monday evenings to accommodate schedules (this night was decided upon as a result of a survey, asking when it is most convenient for people to meet).
+Typically, four meetings are held each year.
+Child Care is provided during these meetings.
 All Forest Hills parents and staff members are welcome to participate in all of the activities of the PTA.